Skip to content

 Is University of Mary Washington Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of University of Mary Washington earn a median of $60,613, roughly in line with national averages for graduates.
+Ten years out, alumni of University of Mary Washington earn a median of $60,613, roughly in line with the national average for college graduates.

 $49,411